riblidezso/isomut/README.md

 # IsoMut: a robust method for calling unique mutations (SNVs and small indels) from multiple isogenic samples

-This is a C implementation of the mutation calling algorith described here (article to come ... ), and python wappers fro parallel exectution, and the BAQ based filtering of SNVs.
+This is the implementation of the mutation calling algorithm described here (article to come ... ).
+The core parts are written in C, and the example script, and the wrapper for parallel execution are in python.
+Please note, that running the example python script does not require any knowledge in python programming, only pathnames and parameter values need to be changed.

 ---